microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/finops-workbooks-overview.md

 ---
-title: FinOps workbooks
+title: Deploy FinOps workbooks
-description: 'Azure Monitor workbooks that help you implement FinOps capabilities.'
+description: FinOps workbooks are Azure Monitor workbooks that help you implement FinOps capabilities, including optimization and governance, to achieve your FinOps goals.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: how-to
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what FinOps workbooks are and how they can help me accomplish my goals.